 - Relieve symptoms.

-- Help maintain proper posture.
+- Help maintain proper posture, flexibility, and strength.

-- Slow the progression of the disease.
+- Halt or slow the progression of the disease.

 In most cases, treatment includes medication and physical therapy.
 Sometimes, people with severe disease need surgery to repair joint damage.